 Once upon a time… in a faraway land… it happened… did not happen… could have happened.
 History is passed on like stories from generation to generation.
 But what if the stories are not what they seem?

-This award winning work is an International collaboration between UK award-winning Bharatanatyam artist Seeta Patel and Australian choreographer Lina Limosani.
+This award-winning work is an international collaboration between UK Classical Indian artist Seeta Patel and Australian choreographer Lina Limosani.

 Not Today's Yesterday took home the Graham Smith Peace Foundation Award and the Bank SA Best in Dance Award at the 2018 Adelaide Fringe.

 The inspiration stems from our concerns that revisionist and airbrushed histories have become a central issue of tension throughout the world, in particular Western democracies.
 History is being dressed up to make a more readily acceptable narrative for us to consume to the detriment of diverse voices and stories being heard.

 Britain and Australia, amongst others, have sordid histories and relationships with indigenous and migrant communities.
 Skewed histories fuel a distorted sense of nationalism.
 This work aims to open up conversation through a clever appropriation of whitewashed histories and give a voice back to lost histories and communities.

 Not Today’s Yesterday embraces a new artistic form through the cross-pollination of contemporary dance with the traditional form Bharatanatyam the art of storytelling.

 This work was created between Australia, England, and Poland and toured to the UK, India, Italy, and Australia, including a season at 2020 AsiaTOPA Festival in Melbourne.

 NOT TODAY'S YESTERDAY

 SEETA PATEL: Concept & Story, Performer & Co-Writer (UK)